AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

 What You Get

-The finished cheatsheet is exam-ready and print-ready the moment it generates, with the most important concepts highlighted automatically so they stand out visually as you review.
-Because the layout is fully adjustable across columns, font size, and highlight colors, you can format the same cheatsheet for comfortable reading on a screen, for printing, or for fitting onto a single allowed page during an open-note exam.
-Every concept on the cheatsheet is also cited back to its exact location in your uploaded materials, which means you can trace any point to the specific page it came from whenever you want to read the fuller explanation.
+Because the layout is adjustable across column count, font size, and highlight colors, you can format the same cheatsheet for comfortable reading on a screen, for printing, or for fitting onto a single allowed page during an open-note exam.
+The cheat sheet adapts to the way you want to review it rather than locking you into a single visual format.

 Why Students Use This Instead of Making Their Own

 Building a genuinely useful study guide requires a skill that most students have not yet developed, because you need to already understand the material well enough to judge what belongs in the guide and what can safely be left out.
-The students who most need a cheatsheet during a difficult course are often the same students who are least equipped to build a good one from scratch, and three specific problems explain why this happens so consistently.
+The students who most need a cheat sheet during a difficult course are often the same students who are least equipped to build a good one from scratch, and three specific problems explain why this happens so consistently.

 The first problem is that students naturally gravitate toward the material they already understand, because reviewing familiar content feels productive and reassuring.
 A chapter that made sense during lecture gets thorough, careful notes, while a chapter that caused confusion gets vague notes that often amount to little more than a reminder to review it later, and the result is a study guide that covers the topics you were already going to answer correctly while neglecting the topics that will actually determine your grade.